 Want to know who’s who on Red Kite Days?

-Claire Winlow – founder of Red Kite Days, blogger, Mum of 3 boisterous boys and lover of adventures, builder’s tea and days warm enough not to need a coat.
+A very warm welcome from me – Claire Winlow – founder of Red Kite Days.
+I’m also the Oxfordshire, Berkshire, Buckinghamshire & Gloucestershire Editor and Mum of 3 boisterous boys.
+I’m a lover of adventures, builder’s tea and days warm enough not to need a coat.

 Red Kite Reporters